Disability Discrimination: Everything You Need to Know

 An essential job function is the primary obligation of the job itself.
 Therefore, if your basic job function is to do administrative work, then it is likely that a good majority of your days will include answering phones, making copies, printing out documents, and taking care of senior management’s calendars and travel plans.
 Therefore, a business will need to know if you can carry out the essential job function required of the job.
 However, if you suddenly become disabled while already in your position, you may need to speak to your employer to have your position altered in a way in which you can still successfully carry out the essential job function(s).
 For example, if you work at the checkout line of a grocery store, but, after being disabled, you are in a wheelchair, your employer may need to find another essential job function for you.
 However, keep in mind that, at times, your essential job function just cannot change.
 Therefore, if you work as a truck driver but can no longer drive, then you will no longer be employed in that position.
 It is important to know your rights and responsibilities if this type of event arises.

 If you need assistance with disability discrimination, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.